kissmetrics/km-support/_posts/2012-10-19-advanced-properties.md

 ## None

-None is the data exactly as KISSmetrics receives it; no cleanup or changing of capitalization.
+None is the data exactly as Kissmetrics receives it; no cleanup or changing of capitalization.

 ## Lowercase

-KISSmetrics converts everything to lower-case text.
+Kissmetrics converts everything to lower-case text.

 ## URL

-KISSmetrics shows the full URL for referrer, campaign source, and any other URL-based properties.
+Kissmetrics shows the full URL for referrer, campaign source, and any other URL-based properties.
 If that property doesn't exist, the value `Direct` appears, as if someone was referred directly to your site.

 **Use this for**: preserving exact data and being able to click directly on links to see the source page.